Sample-Efficient and Surrogate-Based Design Optimization of Underwater Vehicle Hulls: Related Work

-To address this limitation, over the last few decades, surrogate modeling has been used to substitute complex engineering simulation processes using e.g.\ Kriging/Gaussian Process \cite{rasmussen2003gaussian} learning models \cite{forrester2008engineering}.
-There are many recent works on creating a surrogate model for approximating flow field behavior, as well as studying the effect of flow on the shape of objects in the fluid.
+To address this limitation, over the last few decades, surrogate modeling and surrogate-based optimization has been used as a substitute for complex engineering simulation processes, using e.g.\ Kriging/Gaussian Process \cite{rasmussen2003gaussian} based learning models or other polynomial equations based data fit models \cite{forrester2008engineering,marsden2004optimal,abouhussein2023computational}.
+Gaussian Process Regression (GPR) methods offer sample efficiency due to their complex internal model based approach for single-instance problem solving, often yielding good results within approximately 100 evaluations \cite{booker1999rigorous,morita2022applying}.
+However, a significant limitation lies in the non-transferability of these evaluated samples to other similar optimization problems.
+In contrast, one may develop a surrogate model that covers a wider range of the design space and exhibits stronger generalization capabilities.
+Such a model enables addressing multiple design challenges and acts as a digital twin of the design evaluation process, which one can evaluate more rapidly compared to evaluating each problem via CFD.
+Recent research has focused on developing surrogate models for accurately approximating flow field behavior.
+This includes investigating how fluid flow impacts the shape and aerodynamics of objects immersed in the fluid.
 Bhatnagar et al.\ \cite{bhatnagar2019prediction} designed and trained a convolutional-based neural network architecture in an encode-decoder fashion to predict the flow characteristics of aerodynamics flow fields on 2D airfoil shapes.
 Chen et al.\ \cite{chen2019u} used a U-net \cite{ronneberger2015u} based learning architecture to predict 2D velocity and pressure fields around arbitrary shapes in laminar flows.
-Machine learning-based surrogate models are designed in various engineering domains to speed up design discovery \cite{vardhan2021machine,vardhan2022deep}.
+Machine learning-based surrogate models are also designed in various other engineering domains to speed up design discovery \cite{vardhan2021machine,vardhan2022deep}.
 In all these studies, a learning model is trained to either learn the flow field directly or to construct a mapping between shape parameters and the quantity of interest (e.g., drag or lift force).